georgepearman/europe/_posts/2015-07-25-walking-west.md

 </figure>

 I feel like its worth noting: the Eiffel Tower is __seriously__ huge in reality; pictures do not do it justice.
-I _highly_ recomment that you see it in person.
+I _highly_ recommend that you see it in person.

 ---